HalimMansour/Devices-Price-Classification/README.md

 The Devices Price Classification System is designed to predict and classify the prices of devices based on their specifications.
 This system consists of two main components:

-- **Python Project**: Utilizes machine learning models to predict device prices.
+- **DevicePriceClassificationAPI**: Utilizes machine learning models to predict device prices.
-- **Spring Boot Project**: Implements RESTful API endpoints to interact with the Python project for predictions and data storage.
+- **DevicePriceClassification**: Spring Boot Implements RESTful API endpoints to interact with the Python project for predictions and data storage.

 ## Python Project